Fran Beaumont

 MOLLY HUEY

 Molly Huey, originally from Pennsylvania, is a dance artist, videographer, and media artist, among other things.
 They perform, choreograph, teach, capture, create, and recreate often.
 Molly has a Bachelor of Fine Arts in dance, specializing in performance and choreography, and a Bachelor of Arts in communication, graduating from Slippery Rock University in 2019.
 A few highlights include performing on the Jacob’s Pillow Inside/Out Stage with ACDA selected works, at the Joyce Theater in New York for the University Partner’s Showcase, the New Hazlett Theater in Pittsburgh for PearlArt’s 3600 Seconds of Solos, at Dixon Place in New York for WhiteWave’s SoloDuo Festival, at Schenley Park for Pittsburgh Ballet Theater’s Open Air series, in Brooklyn Bridge Park with Currents (take.6), and in Philadelphia for the Koresh Artist Showcase.
 They look forward to exploring more stages.
-Molly started dancing with Starr Foster Dance in 2022.
+Molly is the Media Specialist at Richmond Ballet and joined Starr Foster Dance in 2022.

 MADISON ERNSTES